About Great Linford village, parish and park

 The historic core of Great Linford Village

-Great Linford was the first village incorporated into the new city of Milton Keynes after it was conceptualised in 1967, but though the area has since been substantially built up with modern housing and amenities, the historic core of the old village with its High Street and Manor Park has retained some of its old flavour and character.
+Great Linford was the first village incorporated into the new city of Milton Keynes after it was conceptualised in the 1960s, but though the area has since been substantially built up with modern housing and amenities, the historic core of the old village with its High Street and Manor Park has retained some of its old flavour and character.
 Much has however changed, with all of the single story thatched dwellings that lined the High Street either heavily modified or demolished over time, notably during a period of slum clearance in the early 1930s.

 Additionally, the village High Street that can be seen today once had a number of “yards” on both sides, containing additional dwellings and perhaps some light industry.
 Bird’s Yard, Chapel Yard and Pinney’s Yard are long gone, but Rivett’s Yard, situated between number 27 and the stone built house known as The Salt Box, survives still as a private drive.
 Resident village photographer Harry Bartholomew (1862-1934) had his dark room in Rivett’s Yard, and is said to have dried his photographic plates there in the sun.

 Add to this the once ubiquitous cottage industry of lace making (which once included a lace making school on the High Street), the farms that surrounded the village, a stone quarry, several brick works, a busy wharf and a healthy trade in timber (there was a saw-pit by the church), and the idea that Great Linford might have been a bucolic little hamlet of no real consequence can be conclusively dispelled.
 There was even a windmill in the parish, which was likely constructed of the order of William le Waleys around 1285 when he acquired a house and lands.
-It went out of use sometime in the 15th century, though it seems entirely plausible that it was memorialised in its namesake Windmill Farm, an element of which still survives in the form of a barn conversion on the High Street.
+It went out of use sometime in the 15th century, though it seems entirely plausible that it was memorialised in its namesake Windmill Hill Farm, an element of which still survives in the form of a barn conversion on the High Street.

 Great Linford Manor Park

-Great Linford Manor Park, with its cascading ponds, Doric Seat, Ha Ha and Wilderness is an example of the English landscape garden design movement, which replaced the previous highly formal garden style popular in England with one that attempted to create an idealised pastoral view of the countryside.
-Prior to the establishment of pleasure gardens at Great Linford, which probably began in the late 1600s or early 1700s, the village High Street extended down toward the circular pond in the grounds, which is fed by the Hine spring, an old English word for serf or peasant.
 Set in the grounds of the manor are the impressive Almshouses, built by the Lord of the Manor Sir William Prichard circa 1700 for the poor of the village, but which also incorporates in their centre a school house, endowed by Prichard with £10 a year to pay for a teacher.
-It would continue to educate the children of Great Linford (boys only) until 1874 until St. Andrew’s School was opened on the High Street.
+It would continue to educate the children of Great Linford (boys only) until 1874, when St. Andrew’s School was opened on the High Street.
 After the passing of Sir William, the manor was inherited by his nephew Richard Uthwatt.
 The Uthwatts would hold the manor for over 200 years across a dozen generations and continue to alter the landscape, overseeing the inclusion of the cascading ponds.

 Religious observance in Great Linford

 The church of St. Andrews is the most visible manifestation of religious observance in Great Linford, a structure that contains elements dating back to medieval times, but which also stands atop an earlier chapel, believed to be either late Saxon or early Norman in date.
-But there have been other religious movements in the village, with dissenters a thorn in the side of the established church for many centuries, but nevertheless a movement that became sufficiently large in numbers to build the Congregational Chapel that still stands today in the High Street.
+But there have been other religious movements in the village, with dissenters a thorn in the side of the established church for many centuries, a movement that became sufficiently large in numbers to build the Congregational Chapel that still stands today in the High Street.
 This was constructed in 1833, to some resistance from the established church.